syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ### Update task values using method

 Tasks value can be dynamically updated by using the `updateRecordById` method.
 You can call this method on any custom action.
-The following code example shows how to use this method to update a task.

 > Using the `updateRecordById` method, you cannot update the task ID value.